-- Gas-cooled graphite-moderated reactor (GCR): firstgeneration reactor.
+- Gas-cooled graphite-moderated reactor (GCR): first-generation reactor.
 There are nine reactors of this type in France, six belonging to EDF and three to CEA, and they are all now shut down.
-The dismantling of these reactors generates low-level long-lived (LLW-LL) graphite waste; - Pressurised water reactor (PWR): second-generation reactor.
-There are 58 reactors of this type currently in operation in France, with an electrical output of 900, 1,300 or 1,450 MW depending on the reactor.
+The dismantling of these reactors generates LLW-LL (low-level long-lived) graphite waste. - Pressurised water reactor (PWR): second-generation reactor.
+At the time of drawing up the forecast inventories, 58 reactors of this type are in operation in France, with an electrical output of 900, 1,300 or 1,450 MW depending on the reactor.
 All PWRs use uranium oxide fuel (ENU and ERU) or uranium and plutonium mixed oxide fuel (MOX).
-MOX fuel is currently authorised for use in 24 PWR reactors.
-Enriched reprocessed uranium (ERU) fuel made from uranium oxide is authorised for use in four reactors; - EPRTM (European Pressurised Reactor): third-generation pressurised water reactor with an electrical output of around 1,650 MW.
-The first French EPRTM is currently being built at the Flamanville site. - Sodium-cooled fast neutron reactor (FNR): fourth-generation reactor, for which the French industrial demonstrator, known as ASTRID, is currently at the preliminary design stage.
+MOX fuel is authorised for use in 24 PWR reactors.
+Enriched reprocessed uranium (ERU) fuel made from uranium oxide is authorised for use in four reactors. - EPRTM (European Pressurised Reactor): third-generation pressurised water reactor with an electrical output of around 1,650 MW.
+The first French EPRTM is currently being built at the Flamanville site. - Sodium-cooled fast neutron reactor (FNR): fourthgeneration reactor.
 This type of reactor can use uranium and plutonium mixed oxide fuel and multi-recycling is possible.